Top wine pairings with asparagus

 - With hollandaise or soft-boiled or poached eggs - Here the sauce or accompaniments begin to take over so go for a mature oaked Chardonnay (one in which the wood is well integrated but which is still fresh-tasting), traditional white Rioja or Champagne

 - With goats cheese or prawns and salad - here’s where to drink Sauvignon Blanc, especially minerally Sauvignons from the Loire like Sancerre.
-The goats’ cheese accentuates rather than knocking out the asparagus flavours in the wine
+The goats’ cheese accentuates rather than knocking out the asparagus flavours in the wine.
+English whites like Bacchus are also good.

 - With grilled salmon - Semillon-Sauvignon blends, especially from Bordeaux or Western Australia generally work well